dcunited001/dcunited001.github.io/_posts/2016-09-06-sepsis-the-opm-fallout-and-neo-bolshevik-plague-in-america.md

 many more men ended up in engineering than technology.
 Just an interesting coincidence and nothing more.

-### Don't you know the Status Quo is fine the way it is?
+### Don't You Know the Status Quo is Fine the Way It Is?

 Too many Google queries for intelligence concepts, aspects of conspiracies that are, as of yet, uncovered or mathematic theorums